But isn’t it foolish to think that anyone can “pray away the gay”?

 How can I find out more about Higher Ground?

 You can start with our Statement of Beliefs to learn about the Biblical basis for what we believe in Higher Ground and why.

-If you are interested in Higher Ground for yourself or a loved one, we would welcome hearing from you to arrange an informal get-acquainted conversation with a member of our lay ministry team over coffee or a diner meal, as a prelude to providing additional information that includes when and where the group meets.
+If you are interested in Higher Ground for yourself or a loved one, we would welcome hearing from you to arrange an informal get-acquainted conversation with a member of our lay ministry team, as a prelude to providing additional information about group meetings.

 Feel free to email us at email@example.com or phone 347-709-8279.
 (The generic recorded greeting you will hear does not mean you have reached a wrong number.)
 One of our volunteers will be glad to follow up with you.